-As a full-time graduate student (regular or provisional) you are required to register for at least nine credit hours in the fall and spring semesters until certified for your degree.
+As a full-time graduate student (regular or provisional) you are required to register for at least nine credit hours in the fall and spring semesters and six credit hours in the summer until certified for your degree.
 If you have an assistantship, you must register for twelve credit hours.
 The credits for which regular and provisional students register must be upper division or graduate-level; these credits must be approved by your advisory committee and applicable to your degree.
-Exceptions, particularly lower level courses (see Lower Level Courses), require prior written approval from your academic advisor, your department chair, and the Graduate Dean.
+Exceptions, particularly lower level courses (see Lower Level Courses), require prior written approval from your academic advisor, your department chair, and the Dean of Graduate Studies.
 A thirteenth credit may be taken without completing the Lower Level permission form and without being assessed additional tuition (i.e., graduate students may take a physical recreation, health & wellness, or fine arts class).

-Special approval is required to register for more than thirteen credit hours; see your academic advisor or the Graduate Dean for more information.
+Special approval is required to register for more than thirteen credit hours; see your academic advisor or the Dean of Graduate Studies for more information.
 You should be aware that you will be responsible for the extra tuition and fees for registration in excess of thirteen credit hours.
 If you are in residence (using the facilities, staff or faculty of the Institute while progressing toward your degree) during the summer session, you must register for six credits (full-time summer registration).